 Otherwise, as Heather MacDonald found, white suspects were more likely to be shot by policemen than black ones.
 And the slogan that "Black Lives Matter" looks insincere when gang warfare in Chicago every week kills more people, usually black, gangsters and bystanders, than the police have killed in several years of questionable shootings.
 These deaths, which have been going on for years, are invisible to political activists and also to the ruling class, which apparently really doesn't care about Black lives.
 The suspicion now is that the drug gangs on the South Side of Chicago are actually part of the Democratic political machine of the City.
 They are tolerated and protected, and the police make no real effort to suppress them.
 The cost in lives is the price the Democratic Party will pay for power, just as it holds Black children hostages to Teachers Unions in miserable, dangerous, and ineffective public schools.
 It is all part of the layers of Leftist fraud and deception in American politics.

 Robert Gooding-Williams said nothing about any of that.
 Instead, the ultimate point of his speech seemed to be that "deliberative democracy" could not be expected to work with rampant racism infecting society.
-But if racial inequality and police shootings are evidence of the degree of the infection of racism, and if democracy is going to be ineffective in eradicating all this racism, Gooding-Williams never got around to his recommendation about what would be effective against racism.
-There my suspicion is that his recommendation would have been unwelcome even among the complacent liberals of the American Academy of Arts & Sciences, for my persistent impression is the the ideal form of government to the American Left remains the totalitarian dictatorship of Cuba, where "progressives" can deceive themselves (and it is a deception) that racial injustice has been eliminated.
+But if racial inequality (which winks at West Indians and South Asian Indians) and police shootings are evidence of the degree of the infection of racism, and if democracy is going to be ineffective in eradicating all this racism, Gooding-Williams never got around to his recommendation about what kind of government would be effective against racism.
+There my suspicion is that his recommendation would have been unwelcome even among the complacent liberals of the American Academy of Arts & Sciences, for my persistent impression is that the ideal form of government to the American Left remains the totalitarian dictatorship of Cuba, where "progressives" can deceive themselves (and it is a deception) that racial injustice has been eliminated.
 Otherwise, if democracy cannot work, what is the alternative?
 Especially when the speaker does not candidly provide an answer to such a question?

 Gooding-Williams illustrated his argument with an account from W.E.B.
 Du Bois of a conversation involving a "Christian gentleman" and a "white male" racist.
 The Christian, of course is all for equality, but ineffectively so.
-The "white male," who somehow is presented as thereby more racist than white females (a most improbable proposition), will never give up on "whtie supremacy."
+The "white male," who somehow is presented as thereby more racist than white females (a most improbable proposition), will never give up on "white supremacy."
 This is a very odd story, and I am not sure what Gooding-Williams thought it was going to prove.
 Most Southern Segregationists were putative Christians.
 Also, the principles of equality in American law rely on a secular theory of natural rights, to which Christians might assent, but whose assent is unnecessary.
 This makes the account of Gooding-Williams, as well as, perhaps, that of W.E.B.
 Du Bois, entirely beside the point.
-Instead, I gathered that the story, whatever its original purpose, was meant to reinforce the argument that "deliberate democracy" would be ineffective at ending racism -- leaving whatever unstated alternative that Gooding-Williams may have had in mind.
+Instead, I gathered that the story, whatever its original purpose, was meant to reinforce the argument that "deliberative democracy" would be ineffective at ending racism -- leaving whatever unstated alternative that Gooding-Williams may have had in mind.
+At the same time, Du Bois himself found, at times at least, Communist regimes attractive, got in trouble over it, and was consistently deceived about the effectiveness, or even interest, of Communism in fighting racism.